 |Materials for 10 hands-on activities||100||10||1,000|

-The two Science in the Community events will provide leadership training to 20 youth (ages 12 – 18) and also connect them with professional scientists who can potentially become their mentors.
-The public event will engage over 100 students and their parents in science.
+The two Science in the Community events will engage over 1,000 students and their parents in science.
 We expect the following outcomes for the public event:

 - Students learn that science is fun and relevant to everyday life.